xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

                         session_state = new_session_state
 ```

-## A Few Loose Ends
+## In Sum
 There was a little more code to write to tie everything together and tidy it up, but my part of the demo was basically done.
 From a telemetry perspective, it was trivial to integrate into the demo by using Kafka.
 To recap, the main pieces were:
 - Configure the router to stream BGP session state
 - Configure (basically uncomment some lines in the default pipeline.conf) and run pipeline to input MDT from the router and output to Kafka
 - Download and run Kafka and Zookeeper
 - Use the kafka-python package in a Python script to acquire and process the session state from the telemetry topic on Kafka.

-Although I didn't get the deep learning experience that comes from having really complicated things go deeply wrong, it was a fun little exercise.
+Although I didn't get the learning experience that comes from having really complicated things go deeply wrong, this was a fun little exercise.
 If you're in Las Vegas for CiscoLive next week, stop by our booth and talk to us about what you want to do in a model-driven network.